 If you’re looking to take your passion for photography from hobbyist to professional, you don’t have to tackle everything at once.
 To make the transition less overwhelming, we’ve broken down the steps to starting your own photography business.

-Review the foundation: your portfolio
+1. Review the foundation: Your portfolio

-It’s the first thing potential clients want to see and it defines your style.
 Ask yourself if it’s the best representation of your current skills and specialties with an indication of the work you want to pursue in the future.
 This may mean you dig into your archive, re-edit, or reshoot.
 Revisit your portfolio on a consistent basis.

-Make a plan and make it official
+2. Make a plan and make it official

-Consider your specialty and what that would entail: What’s your niche?
-What kind of lifestyle will it give you?
-Wedding photography is a popular choice for most full-time photographers.
-There are many potential clients but it does require photo shoots on nights and weekends.
-Meanwhile real estate photography typically offers more regular business hours.
+Wedding photography is a popular choice for many full-time photographers.
+This area has a lot of potential clients but it does require photo shoots on nights and weekends.
+Meanwhile, real estate photography typically offers more regular business hours.

-A photography business plan isn’t a requirement, but it will give you momentum and a better chance at success.
-On the most basic level, it should contain your business structure, target market, pricing, and goals.
 Next you should decide on a business name.
-Ensure it is available at the required level of government, as a URL, and in social media accounts.
+Ensure it’s available at the required level of government, as a URL, and in social media accounts.
 Then legally register for a business license, buy your domain name, and create any social media accounts.
-Now you can create a logo, marketing plan, and marketing materials such as business cards, social media posts, and a website.
+Now you can create a logo, marketing strategy, and marketing materials such as business cards, social media posts, and a website.

 You may also need to protect your personal assets and your company with separate business insurance and a business bank account.
 If you need major equipment upgrades, income, or other startup costs, you may need to secure a business loan.

-Invest in your photography equipment
+3. Invest in your photography equipment

-Sign clients, shoot, deliver
+4. Sign clients, shoot, deliver

 Before you even talk about a job, you need a contract outlining the basic expectations and requirements for both you and your client.
 This should always include pricing, deposits, cancellation policy, timeline, delivery, and use.
 You can even collect legally binding signatures online.